vecnathewhisperd0/fdroid-website/_posts/2018-05-04-this-week-in-fdroid-w18.md

 * F-Droid client v1.3-alpha0 is available.
 It has the new wifi/data preferences, which was one of the priorities of the [Viento](https://guardianproject.info/wind/) funding: making F-Droid work better on cheap devices, low/expensive bandwidth, and small storage.

   As mentioned in the [previous TWIF](https://f-droid.org/en/2018/04/27/this-week-in-fdroid.html), V1.3 no longer supports Android 2.3.3 or 3.x.
 Android 4.0 is the minimum.
 That freed us to update tons of things, and ditch our own custom forks.
-* The new build server host running on Debian/stretch is going to run as a KVM guest that then launches the build server VM as a KVM guest within the main guest.
-* We are also in the process of setting up the first trial mirror, which will receive push rsync from the source.
-This'll let us start testing lots of things,
 * [Bubu](https://forum.f-droid.org/u/Bubu) did some work work on bringing the rocketchat app to F-Droid.
 The FOSS flavour is currently pending upstream review.
 It lacks push notifications, but otherwise works fine.
 * Search page styling broke last Wednesday and got fixed again on Thursday.
 * The "error getting index file" and the Arabic titles bugs got fixed.
 You can switch back to the new index format if you were using the old one as a workaround.